SwappyG/go2_ros2_sdk/go2_robot_sdk/go2_robot_sdk/webrtc_relay/README.md

 - `--api`: The URL of the relay server (use your relay server's public URL)
 - `--robot-ip`: The IP address of the Go2 robot (use `localhost` if the relay server is on the same network as the robot)

-**Note:** The client will automatically fetch ICE/TURN server configuration from the relay server, so you don't need to configure TURN credentials on the client side.

 ---

 ## Server-Side Configuration